chombazm/github-profile-bio-fetcher/README.md

-#you can virew th live project here
-Open https://github-profile-bio-fetcher.netlify.app](https://github-profile-bio-fetcher.netlify.app/) to view it in the browser.
+Open (https://github-profile-bio-fetcher.netlify.app/) to view it in the browser.

 # Getting Started with Create React App